bzminer/bzminer/README.md

 - GDDR5 Memory Tweak (`--oc_mem_tweak`).
 Levels 1 - 3
 - TBS Watchdog (monitors time since last share and resets gpus/reconnects to pools if too long)

-## 100% LHR Unlock v1 (Unstable, experimental)
+## 100% LHR Unlock v1
-BzMiner v9.1.0 introduces a 100% LHR unlocker, with a bit of a catch.
-While this technique CAN fully unlock LHR cards, it can be quite unstable (hence, v1).

-To improve stability, lower overclocks a LOT.
-Also, play with the new `--lhr_stability` which has an impact on both hashrate and stability of the LHR unlock.
-Keep your cards cool (overheating appears to have an impact on stability).
-This is still experimental so keep your eyes on your LHR rigs using this feature.
+BzMiner v9.1.0 introduced a 100% LHR unlocker, which was only semi-stable. v9.1.3 has much higher stability and hashrate.

+If a card becomes unstable (eg. lhr exception), lower overclocks, and lower `--lhr_stability`.

+`--lhr_stability` has an impact on both hashrate and stability of the LHR unlock.
+Lower values can cause LHR to still trigger once in a while, lower hashrate, however increasing stability.
+Higher values will cause LHR to trigger less frequently (or not at all), giving you higher overall hashrate, but lowering longer term stability.
+Default value is 100.

 To disable the LHR unlocker, set `--lhr_stability` to 0.
 Default is 100.

+The LHR unlock can sometimes trigger an "LHR Exception".
+If this happens, lower the `--lhr_stability` option.
+This "exception" will allow the device to continue mining, but at a much slower speed.
+It requires a hard device reset to recover, which means restarting the pc.
+BzMiner provides the `--lhr_exception` option, which if set to true and a card experiences the LHR exception, will reboot the pc.

 ## Prerequisites
 - Windows: